Ellen Mail, MSW, LCSW

 I earned a master’s degree in clinical social work from Boston University in 2018.
 My graduate studies included completion of course work in a variety of therapeutic modalities (Cognitive Behavioral Therapy, Solution-Focused Therapy, Motivational Interviewing) and an internship at Dana-Farber Cancer Institute.
 I practiced medical social work for five years and supported patients and families navigating new diagnosis, chronic illness and end-of-life.
 I hold a certificate in palliative and end of life social work practice, and have participated in trainings related to grief and bereavement, adjustment to illness, and perinatal mood disorders.
 I have also completed training in walk and talk therapy, a modality that takes therapy out of the office setting and into nature while incorporating physical movement.

 I practice from a person-centered, integrative therapy orientation to tend to each client’s unique needs and challenges.
 My therapy sessions incorporate a variety of evidenced-based practices such as cognitive-behavioral techniques, mindfulness, and solution-focused strategies to help clients achieve their goals and improve overall coping and health.
+I also integrate emotionally focused therapy and Gottman's method into my work with couples.

 Master of Social Work (MSW) from Boston University School of Social Work (2018)